Who pays if you’re hurt in someone else’s home or yard? Learn how to demand fair injury compensation from a homeowner policy or renter’s insurance.

 Gathering Evidence to Support Your Claim

-In many cases your injury will be clear and an explanation isn’t necessary.
-If in the presence of the homeowner, you reached down to pet the family dog and the dog suddenly bit you, your injury is clear.
+In many cases, your injury will be obvious, and an explanation isn’t necessary.
+If in the presence of the homeowner, the family dog ran into the room and suddenly bit you, your injury is clear.

 Use the video function to take a panoramic view of the stairs in relation to the rest of the home.
-Include pictures of your injuries.
+Include pictures of your injuries, any blood on the floor, and your bloody clothing.
 Record any statements the homeowner gives for the reason the banister broke away.

 That way the doctor knows where and how you were hurt.
-The doctor will incorporate that information into his diagnosis of your injury, prognosis for your recovery, and your required treatment regime.
+The doctor will incorporate that information into the written diagnosis of your injury, prognosis for your recovery, and your required treatment plan.

 Filing a Homeowners Insurance Claim